frothers/Frothers-FC/content/posts/2025/2025-winter-game-04.md

 It turned into a straight up exhibition match.
 Boys doing skill moves with no pay-off, stupid long range efforts from lads who struggle to kick the ball out of the box on the full.

 Luckily Chris stepped up to put some good old fashioned Sunday football back on the menu.
-Winning the ball in a 1-on-1 Chris stepped on the ball, rolling an ankle, and visiting the Ancestral Plane.
+Winning the ball in a 1-on-1 Chris stepped on the ball, rolling an ankle, and visited the Ancestral Plane.

 ![](https://media.giphy.com/media/3orif4kDfH3zafIgBW/giphy.gif?cid=ecf05e47op1lvtukzakne1zbota78ziko4gyy3yxe8abycpi&ep=v1_gifs_search&rid=giphy.gif&ct=g)